Mary Somerville: Early life and education

 At Burntisland, where she stayed the summer with her uncle and aunt, Somerville had access to elementary books on algebra and geometry.
 She spent the summer learning to play the piano.
 In addition to the piano, she learned Greek so she could read Xenophon and Herodotus in their original versions.
 On her return to Edinburgh she was allowed to attend the academy of painter Alexander Nasmyth, which had opened for ladies.
 When Nasmyth advised another student to study Euclid's Elements to gain a foundation in perspective, astronomy and mechanical science, Somerville spotted an opportunity.
 She thought the book would help her understand Navigations by John Robertson.

 She continued in the traditional role of a daughter in a well-connected family, attending social events and maintaining a sweet and polite manner, which led to her nickname as "the Rose of Jedburgh" among Edinburgh socialites.
 Meanwhile, a young tutor came to stay with the family in Burntisland to educate her younger brother Henry.
 The tutor, Mr. Craw, was a Greek and Latin scholar, and Somerville asked him to purchase elementary books on algebra and geometry for her.
 He presented Somerville with Euclid's Elements and Algebra by John Bonnycastle.
 Somerville would rise early to play the piano, painted during the day, and stayed up late to study Euclid and algebra.
 When Lord Balmuto, a family friend, invited her to visit his family, Somerville saw her first laboratory.
 She also spent some time with the Oswalds family in Dunnikeir, whose daughter, a bold horsewoman who impressed Somerville, became a Greek and Latin scholar and married Thomas Bruce, 7th Earl of Elgin.

 Winters were usually spent in Edinburgh.
-In the winter of 1796, Somerville made her first appearance at a ball under the care of Lady Burchan.
+In the winter of 1796, Somerville made her first appearance at a ball under the care of Lady Buchan.
 Her first dancing partner was the Earl of Minto.